flowground/amazonaws-com-chime-connector/README.md

 - API Key
 ## Actions

+### CreateAccount
-### Creates an Amazon Chime account under the administrator's AWS account.
+> Creates an Amazon Chime account under the administrator's AWS account.
 Only <code>Team</code> account types are currently supported for this action.
-For more information about different account types, see <a href="https://docs.aws.amazon.com/chime/latest/ag/manage-chime-account.html">Managing Your Amazon Chime Accounts</a> in the <i>Amazon Chime Administration Guide</i>.
+For more information about different account types, see <a href="https://docs.aws.amazon.com/chime/latest/ag/manage-chime-account.html">Managing Your Amazon Chime Accounts</a> in the <i>Amazon Chime Administration Guide</i>.<br/>

 #### Input Parameters
 * `Action` - _required_